 - Slice 1 onion and add it into a half liter of water.
 Add three tablespoons of sugar and let sit for 12 hours.
-Drink a cup every two hours until your throat doesn’t hurt any more.
+Drink a cup every two hours.

 - Boil 25 grams of strawberries, 700 milliliters of water, and 30 grams of strawberry leaves for 15 minutes.
 Add 1 tablespoon of honey.
 Strain and put into a sealed bottle in the refrigerator.
 Gargle every 45 minutes.